anwarmontasir/responsive-css-test-01/README.md

 # Responsive CSS Test

-Test file for a livestream for Treehouse covering various responsive CSS strategies.
+Test files for a livestream for Treehouse covering various responsive CSS strategies.